-5. Increase the Allocation to the State System of Higher Education programs are housed in these universities.
+4. Increase the Allocation to the State System of Higher Education

+The Pennsylvania General Assembly should increase funding for the Pennsylvania State System of Higher Education (PASSHE).
+PASSHE schools are a valuable resource to Pennsylvania.
+Some of the finest music teacher preparation programs are housed in these universities.
 It is critical to provide funding to support adequate resources to prepare the next generation of music educators.